JeffOnABike/crab-project/README.md

 Upwelling Index measurements were also cross-correlated in a similar manner, and peak correlation was found when resampled from APR 3 years prior.
 Observe the correlations between landings and resampled & lagged upwelling (in upper right of subplots) peak at 3 years then fall again in the lagplot:
 ![image](images/LagPlot_Upwell_Eureka.png)

-One can reason that these a negative PDO and a high upwelling index are highly favorable for Dungeness crab population success in the larval to early juvenile phases, thus resulting in higher landings in the season 3-4 years later.
+One can reason that a negative PDO and a high upwelling index are highly favorable for Dungeness crab population success in their early development phases, thus resulting in higher landings in the season 3-4 years later.

 ## Modeling Techniques

 With these potentially predictive factors, I modeled in R studio, largely using the forecast package.
-I pitted together traditionally successful time series models of the following flavors:
+I pitted together traditionally successful time series models of three main flavors.

 ###ARIMA
 The best performing ARIMA model was developed using the auto.Arima function in R's forecast package.
 This function was most helpful because it automatically performs the Box-Jenkins method of fitting the best p,d,q parameters of the general ARIMA model to each of the 50 training sets.
 I enabled the auto.Arima function to integrate training data if it didn't initially pass the Augmented Dickey Fuller test for non-stationarity.
 That being said, differencing was not necessary on the vast majority of training sets (especially once training sets were > 20 years).
 All fits were chosen based on minimizing the corrected Akiake information criterion (AICc), a common recommendation for finite time series samples such as these.
 All training fits of the model also incorportated the exogenous regressors of PDO and upwelling (resampled & lagged optimally), a non-zero mean, and almost all had either 1 or 2 significant moving average terms with statistically significant coefficients.